3 key benefits of DevOps

-DevOps aims to create a common culture which brings together the people, process, and technology to deliver value (i.e. working software) to end users.
+DevOps aims to create a common culture that brings together the people, process, and technology to deliver value (i.e. working software) to end-users.

 It has also come up with procedures for automating many manual maintenance steps in order to reduce the time it takes to develop, test, and deploy software.
 Many companies are rushing to implement DevOps in their organization to avoid the high costs associated with manually maintaining projects.

 If you’re asking this question, keep reading.
 Outlined below are three key benefits of implementing DevOps in your organization.

 - Standardized tools and processes (i.e. Azure DevOps and Agile Project Management) help keep quality consistent across projects and releases